CrowdWare/nrg/README.md

 The Minuto is a legal currency so to say.

 # Implementation
 The NRG app will connect people.
 First three users have to meet in person.
 Then A generates a QR code with a public key and a private key which is stored safely on the device.
 Then B scans that QR code and knows the public key now.
-Also the MAC address of the phone from A is put in the QR code.
-Now B establishes a BT (BlueTooth) connection to A and starts to check the app if its the original app.
-If everything looks good then B signs an agreement that he trusts A and is willing to transfer NRG with him.
-Then also B is presenting a QR code and A has to sign the agreement.
+Next B is showing a QR code and let A scan it.
-When a user was able to connect to two other users, then his app will start to create NRG tokens on a 20 minutes base.
-These tokens are kind of signed by the other two users, because they agreed to do so.

-Each user is able to create 12 tokens each day, when he finds two people who trusts him and the app he's using.
-Of course the procedure of exchanging public keys is technically checking the account of the other user to be sure that he's using the original version and no faked app.
-After collecting token for 10 days you have 12 NRG tokens which are worth 2 hours (2 * 60 minutes) of work.

-After creating enough NRG tokens the user is able to transfer tokens to other apps also using QR code technique combined with BT.

-Additionally you are able to create more NRG tokens if you invite other users to the circle.
-This motivates the users to hopefully to spread the word about this project and the app.
-Maybe one day we can go shopping in a supermarket with this app.

-# Plugins
-Wouldn't it be nice if someone creates a plugin where he adds the ability to chat with each other?
-A chat which is secured using public/private key encryption.
-Or what about a micro blogging system where users may advertise for their services which can be paid with NRG?
-Or even a marketplace for goods sold for NRG?
-What about a dating app?

-This is all possible with the possibility to create plugins for NRG.
+They area now able to make safe transactions.